 minutes, less than half of a Red Sox game, and less than any feature film.

-Our parking lot is next to the church and leads to a set of 3 steps with handrails on both sides or down a sidewalk that leads to our front double doors for handicap accessibility.
-The front double doors lead into our sanctuary and our side door leads into our Hospitality Room where you will be greeted with a cup of coffee!
-From Hospitality there is a short hallway where our restrooms are located and leading to our Nursery and KidZone Area.
+Our parking lot, next to the church, leads to a set of 3 steps with handrails on both sides, or up a sidewalk that leads to our front double doors for greater accessibility.
+Enter through the single door, which leads into our Hospitality Room where you will be greeted with a cup of coffee!
+A hallway behind the Hospitality Room leads to restrooms and to the rooms where our Nursery and is located.

 At Southwick Community Episcopal Church "SCEC", we know the importance of worshiping with your family.
 Your children are welcome to join you for all or part of the service.
 We have childcare in our Nursery on Sunday mornings for children infant to age 4.